derbyjs/derby/index.md

 ## Creating stores

-The default server produced by the Derby project generator will create a store asoociated with an app.
-Derby will then use that store to create models when invoking app routes.
+The default server produced by the Derby project generator will create a store associated with an app.
+Derby will then use that store to create models when invoking app routes.A

 > ### `store = `app.createStore` ( options )`
 > ### `store = `derby.createStore` ( apps..., options )`